ruben-podadera/crypto-assets/README.md

 ## Presentation
 Crypto Balance is a tool to retrieve your cryptocurrency balance from several places.
 This idea came from the need for me to keep a track of where my assets are.
-Some part are on several exchanges, some other on wallets.
-It became complicated to know exaclty where everything is.
+Some are on several exchanges, some on wallets.
+It became complicated to know exactly where everything is.

 In opposition to some tools where you declare where your assets are